neilcrookes/SoSOLIDFu/1_SingleResponsibilityPrinciple/readme.md

 The purpose of the principle is to minimise changes to tested, released code, and to make your classes simpler, easier to understand and more maintainable.
 It also encourages decoupling to some extent.

-The `Shop` class that we've started with performs both basket functionality, and checkout functionality.
+The <a href="../0_Start/Shop.php">`Shop`</a> class that we've started with performs both basket functionality, and checkout functionality.

 Some reasonable changes to our requirements could include: